Makiah/Image2ASCII/README.md

   </table>

 ## Conversion Process
-Clone this project in XCode and pass the image in question.
+Clone this project in XCode and pass the project the image in question.